 This, therefore, leads to very different effects.
 Antigens presented with MHC II will activate T helper cells and antigens presented with MHC I activate cytotoxic T cells.
 Cytotoxic T cells will kill the cells that they recognise, whereas T helper cells have a broader range of effects on the presenting cell such as activation to produce antibodies (in the case of B cells) or activation of macrophages to kill their intracellular pathogens.

 It is important to note that APCs may deliver foreign antigens or self-antigens.
 In the case of autoimmune diseases, self-antigens are presented to T cells, which then initiates an immune response against our own tissues.

 For example, in Graves’ disease, TSHR (thyroid stimulating hormone receptor) acts as a self-antigen and is presented to T cells.
-This then activate B cells to produce autoantibodies against TSHRs in the thyroid.
-This results in activation of TSHRs leading to hyperthyroidism and a possible goitre.
+This then activates B cells to produce autoantibodies against TSHRs in the thyroid.
+This results in the activation of TSHRs leading to hyperthyroidism and a possible goitre.